tunis78/roundcube-hms_signature/README.md

 Changelog
 ---------
+Version 1.2 (2018-11-04)
+- Added the new elastic skin
+- Some changes to get it work with new elastic skin

 Version 1.1 (2017-03-18)
-- Added built-in HTML editor
+- Added the built-in HTML editor
 - Some CSS and design change

 Version 1.0 (2017-03-05)